Mascouche line: Criticism of route

-History
+Predecessor services

 Two former commuter train lines ran along part of the route of the line.

 CN Montreal North commuter line

 CN operated a commuter service from Central Station to Montreal North from 1946 until November 8, 1968.
 An electric locomotive and several coaches ran one round trip a day in each direction, in rush hours only.
 Stations going east along the CN St Laurent Subdivision from Eastern Junction where it meets the Deux-Montagnes line were: